olgOk/CohortProject_2020/Project_4_Ising_Annealer/README.md

 <p align="center">
 <figure>
   <img src="img/Additional_task_p1.png" alt="The results for additional task" align="center">
-  <figcaption>The ground state energy of the hydrogen atom solved using a simulated annealing procedure as a function of the radius for the 2-local and 4-local Hamiltonians.
-All curves overlap. </figcaption>
+  <figcaption> <b>Figure: </b>  <em> The ground state energy of the hydrogen atom solved using a simulated annealing procedure as a function of the radius for the 2-local and 4-local Hamiltonians.
+All curves overlap.  </em> </figcaption>
 </figure>
 </p>